 A map showing checkpoints and grid references and cut off times, to a scale of 1:25000, can be viewed / printed below.

 |CP3||South side of wall corner, bottom of Big End||SD809418||Closes at 12.25 hrs|

 |CP6||Knoll, bottom of Ashendean Clough||SD777396||Closes at 14.15 hrs|

 |CP8||Robin Hood or Foxes Well||SD804420|

-The race was inaugurated in 2008 by Andy Hirst of (then) Wharfedale Harriers.
-The route was designed to take in parts of the routes of two defunct fell races: the Downham Fell race from Downham; and the Five Cloughs Fell Race from Sabden.
+The race was inaugurated in 2008 and was designed to take in parts of the routes of two defunct fell races: the Downham Fell race from Downham; and the Five Cloughs Fell Race from Sabden.

 The first race attracted just 44 runners, including no less than 21 from Clayton-le-Moors Harriers.
-It was won by Alan Life of Clayton in a time of 2.34.28 and first lady back was Clayton’s Barbara Savage in 24th place and taking 3.36.38.
-The race has always been fairly low key and has not attracted too many runners, but as the course became more familiar to some runners it was Tom Brunt in 2012 (then of Holmfirth Harriers) who brought the winning time down to the current record of 2.04.20.
+The race has always been a fairly low-key affair and has not attracted too many runners, but as the course became more familiar to some runners it was Tom Brunt in 2012 (then of Holmfirth Harriers) who brought the winning time down to the current record of 2.04.20.
 Jean Brown (Clayton-le-Moors) holds the current ladies’ record of 2.31.00 in 2013.

-In 2017 Andy Hirst passed the responsibility of organising the race to Mark Nutter of Clayton-le-Moors Harriers.
-Mark’s aim is to ensure the race is a success in the future by increasing competitor numbers whilst working closely with the Downham Estate to ensure there is minimum impact on the village and surroundings.
+In 2017 Mark Nutter took over the organisation of the race with the aim to ensure its future success by increasing competitor numbers whilst working closely with the Downham Estate to ensure minimum impact on the village and surroundings.